approov/web-quickstart-hcaptcha-javascript/README.md

 ## RUNNING THE SHAPES WEB APP WITH APPROOV AND HCAPTCHA

-Now, that we have completed the integration of hCaptcha with Approov into the unprotected Shapes web app it's time to test it again.
+Now that we have completed the integration of hCaptcha with Approov into the unprotected Shapes web app, it's time to test it again.

-Refresh the browser with `ctrl + F5` and then click in the `SHAPES` button and this time instead of a bad request we should get a shape, because we are now issuing the API request with a valid Approov token:
+Refresh the browser with `ctrl + F5` and then click on the `SHAPES` button and this time, instead of a bad request, we should get a shape:

 <p>
   <img src="/readme-images/protected-v2-shape-page.png" width="480" title="Shapes protected web app Shape page">